The following summarizes the US Holocaust Memorial Museum lapse plan as required by the Office of Management and Budget (OMB) Circular A-11.

 Financial Management

-Non-appropriated fund payments will be processed.
+Non-appropriated fund payments will be processed and non-appropriated audit work will be processed.

-Retained federal staff and contractors: Two.
+Retained federal staff and contractors: 3 staff and contractors

 Additional Operational Items